Baruch Korff: Relationship with Richard Nixon

-Korff first met Richard Nixon during his 1967 presidential campaign.
+Korff first met Richard Nixon in 1967, during his 1968 presidential campaign.
 Korff became an active supporter of Nixon, despite Nixon's known anti-Semitism.
 He defended Nixon during Nixon's growing unpopularity over Watergate.
 In 1974, Korff had founded the National Committee for Fairness to the Presidency, the purpose of which was to reaffirm "Our faith in God and country, in Constitutional government, in the presidency, and in our beloved President."
 The committee made several newspaper ads that promoted Nixon as president.
 Korff even held a three-day event of fasting and prayer on Nixon's behalf, and was active in raising money to help with Nixon's growing legal expenses.
 Korff also met with Nixon on August 6, 1974, in order to convince him not to resign from office.
 Nixon later stated that Korff "spoke with the fire of an Old Testament prophet" when he tried to convince Nixon to fight to stay in office.
 The rabbi told Nixon that "You will be sinning against history if you allow the partisan cabal in Congress and the jackals in the media to force you from office."
 After the president left office, Korff continued to visit him.
 He also established a trust fund to help pay off Nixon's legal fees, which totaled over $155,000.
 Korff retired from raising funds for Nixon in May 1975.

 Many American Jews were embarrassed at Korff's behavior.
 However, he did receive support from Yitzhak Rabin and Golda Meir.
 Korff later admitted that what Nixon did in the Watergate Scandal was wrong, but continued to stand by him.

 Korff met with Nixon on May 13, 1974, after which he wrote the book The Personal Nixon: Staying on the Summit.
 During spring of the same year, Nixon had referred to Korff as his rabbi.

+Later life

+In 1983, Korff moved to Providence, Rhode Island, after taking a position as a consultant at Brown University.
+In his later years, he appeared as a panelist on the Sunday-morning show Confluence.

 Personal life

 Korff married Naomi Ruth Sternburg on October 25, 1942.
 The couple had two children; however, they divorced in 1952.
 He was later married to Rebecca Marshall in the mid-1960s.
-Their only daughter is named Zamira.
+They had one daughter named Zamira.
 This second marriage also ended in divorce.

+Korff would die on July 26, 1995 due to pancreatic cancer.

 Korff was the uncle of Grand Rabbi Yitzhak Aharon Korff.